 4. Programming Language- Since microservices architecture allows developers to build a business capability independently, programmers prefer using different programming languages for various services.
-Using different styles make the deployment very difficult.
+Using different styles makes the deployment very difficult.
 Moreover, it becomes hard to switch developers between the development phase.

 Recommendation- If developers stick to one programming language for all services, the deployment process becomes more efficient.

 5. API Versioning- Every time a change is made in any service, a developer has to deploy a new version.
 Each function in the application might need to maintain versioning to interact with each other seamlessly.

 Recommendation- To get rid of multiple versions, it is advisable to use API gateway or CNAMEs, creating an alternate domain name, which redirects all requests to the new instance, saving developers from updating the instance every time the version is updated.
 If the versions are adequately maintained, a developer can move back to the older version whenever required.

 6. UI elements- Every service works differently to provide the information that should be displayed to the user.
 Adding a logic on the client-side to render that data on the view might be a complicated task and can make the application’s performance slow especially if the data is in a tremendous amount.